-A division of ECE, ECE Touring partners with the country’s premiere performing arts venues and universities to bring them fresh, interesting, and engaging artists that will delight audiences and sellout shows.
-Today we are spotlighting one of the newest artists on the ECE Touring exclusive roster – the Hiplet Ballerinas.
+A division of ECE, ECE Touring partners with the country’s premiere performing arts venues and universities to bring them fresh, interesting, and engaging artists.
+Today we are spotlighting one of the newest artists on the ECE Touring roster – the Hiplet Ballerinas.

 WHEN EVOLUTION MEETS REVOLUTION

 Hiplet™ (hip*lay) is an innovative dance form that infuses classical pointe technique with African, Latin, hip-hop and urban movements.
-Performances may incorporate the rhythms of African drums with Tchaikovsky, arabesques and beat-boxing or even Tango en pointe – all while showcasing Hiplet’s trademark sass, hip movements, and struts against popular music audiences will recognize from Black Violin to Beyoncé and Prince.
-It’s founder, Homer Hans Bryant, has trained celebrities from Lady Gaga to the daughters of Michael Jordan + The Obamas.
+Performances may incorporate the rhythms of African drums with Tchaikovsky, arabesques and beat-boxing or even Tango en pointe.
+Meanwhile Hiplet’s trademark sass, hip movements, and struts are showcased against popular music.
+It’s founder, Homer Hans Bryant, has trained celebrities from Lady Gaga to the daughters of Michael Jordan and The Obamas.

 HOMER HANS BRYANT

 Bryant’s story is an incredible one.
 In 1968, compelled by the tragedy of Dr. King’s death, Arthur Mitchell decided to start the Dance Theatre of Harlem (DTH).
-During their travels, Mitchell met Homer Bryant, whom he recruited to train at DTH and would later became a principal dancer and company member.
-Other accolades include:
+During their travels, Mitchell met Homer Bryant.
+Subsequently, he recruited Bryant to train at DTH.
+As a result, Bryant ultimately became a principal dancer and company member.
+Additionally, Bryant’s other accolades include:

 - Performing in The Wiz movie alongside Michael Jackson and Diana Ross, Broadway’s Timbuktu! starring Eartha Kitt, and Drury Lane Water Tower’s Evolution of the Blues